PixelPaper/ixdsuperstars/index.md

 Using your characters, icons, etc you could create a range of posters, postcards, laptop/smartphone backgrounds… the sky’s the limit.

 ####Week 11
-Getting it online, set yourself up with a Tumblr, Society 6, Behance, TicTail… account.
+Getting it online, set yourself up with a [Tumblr](https://www.tumblr.com/), [Society 6](http://society6.com), [Etsy](https://www.etsy.com/uk) [Behance](https://www.behance.net), [TicTail](https://tictail.com)… account.
 Getting your work online is the only way to get noticed.

-If you’re not currently on Twitter get yourself a Twitter account and start following @shealo @ElevenThirty @fehler Twitter is an excellent vehicle for self promotion.
+If you’re not currently on Twitter get yourself a Twitter account and start following [@shealo](https://twitter.com/shealo) [@fehler](https://twitter.com/fehler) [@ElevenThirty](https://twitter.com/eleventhirty) from there we will suggest other people you should be following.
+Twitter is an excellent vehicle for self promotion.

 ####Week 12
 Tidy up loose ends and relax!
 You’re finished. party!!!